Rue87/RUNMAR25118_fto2502_B1_Runyararo_Marongwe_JSL05/README.md

 ## Challenges faced

-- The modal did not open on the button click initially - solved by ensuring that event listeners were attached inside the DOMContentLoaded event and that the modal element exists in the dom.
+- The modal did not open on the button click initially - solved by ensuring that event listeners were attached inside the DOMContentLoaded event and that the modal element exists in the DOM.
-- The **+Add New Task** button disappeared completely on the mobile and tablet media querry - solved by removing the button from the **h2** tag and creating a separate div class for the button(button was nested in the wrong tag and div)
+- The **+Add New Task** button disappeared completely on the mobile and tablet media query - solved by removing the button from the **h2** tag and creating a separate div class for the button(button was nested in the wrong tag and div)

 ### Unresolved Challenge

 - **Issue:** In Google Chrome (particularly on mobile view), the status dropdown overlaps the input area instead of appearing below it.
-However, the same dropdown works correctly in Mozilla Firefox, where it drops down as expected.There are tasks that I added on the task board and they only appear in Chrome and not on Mozilla Firefox,therefore, there is inconsistent Local Storage behavior accross browsers, please see screenshots.
+However, the same dropdown works correctly in Mozilla Firefox, where it drops down as expected.There are tasks that I added on the task board and they only appear in Chrome and not on Mozilla Firefox,therefore, there is inconsistent Local Storage behavior accross browsers.
 - **Status:** This issue is currently unresolved and appears to be browser-specific.
 Screenshots are included below for reference:

 **Chrome:**